 What is the cost of Slate Roofs?

 One of the factors that deter many residential homeowners from choosing slate is the cost associated with the material and the labor.
 Depending on the grade, thickness, and quality – you should expect to pay between $60.00 and $80.00 per square foot for the material alone.
 With the installation included, your total cost can range between $60,000 – over $100,000.
-As you know, the cost of roof replacements varies given the market and your roofing contractor.
+As you know, the cost of roof replacements varies, given the market and your roofing contractor.
 With slate roofing, you’ll want to be sure your local roofing contractor has experience with installing and replacing slate roofs.
 We 100% recommend you reach out to a roofing expert to assist you with pricing.

 Other than cost, the cons include tough installation requirements, the fragility of the tiles, and the complications if you need a roof repair.

-What about Synthetic Slate?
+What is Synthetic Slate?

 GAF Slateline Shingles

 This entire guide began when we performed a roof inspection for a local Charlotte homeowner with gorgeous shingles, a product made by GAF.
 We were blown away at how lovely these shingles looked on the home and how much they resembled slate roofing!
 GAF’s slateline shingles are an asphalt shingle with bold shadow lines and tapered cut-outs, made to resemble a slate roof installation.
 These shingles come at a fraction of the cost.